 - HerbalGram Articles on Botanical Integrity

-- Worlwide Pharmacopoeia resources for plant-based medicinal products and dietary supplements
+- Worlwide accessible Pharmacopoeia or Monographs for plant-based medicinal products and dietary supplements

 These articles from the UIC Botanical Dietary Supplement Research Center define the notion of botanical integrity (BI) as resulting from the integration of Botanical, Chemical, and Biological Analyses.
 The first article also addresses the place and role of DNA barcoding.
 The second article focuses on techniques related to botanical examination (botany) and phytochemical analysis (chemistry), which are used to determine the Botanical Integrity of a given plant material.